Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+Situated in Adam Road Food Centre, this stall is famous for its Prawn Noodles, with big, succulent prawns and a rich broth.
 Add on pork ribs for extra depth in flavor!
 Visit during lunch to get the freshest catch.

 26. Joo Siah Bak Koot Teh